anBertoli/simple-strings/docs/api.md

 ### ss_grow
 Grow the `s` string to have the specified length `len`.
-Note that here the function enlarges the string buffer itself, and eventually the allocates space.
+Note that here the function enlarges the string buffer itself, eventually allocates more space.
 New bytes inserted will be set to zero and they will be safe to be written.
 If the specified length `len` is smaller than the current length, the function is a no-op.
 The string `s` is modified in place.

-Returns the modified ss string `s` if case of success or NULL if any reallocation fails.
+Returns `err_none` (zero) in case of success or an error if any reallocation fails.
 In case of failure the ss string `s` is still valid and must be freed after use.

 ```c
 ss_err ss_grow(ss s, size_t len);